m4sterbunny/rtd-gcp-cloud/source/pages/virtual-networking.rst

 Networks
 =========

 Networks allow you to isolate systems.
 Different VMs, for example may exist on different networks.
 VMs on the same network can communicate using their internal IPs (which are actually mapped by DNS), even if they are in different regions.
+You can ping a VM instance by its name, for example, because VPC networks have an internal DNS service that allows you to address instances by their DNS names rather than their internal IP addresses.
+This is a very useful feature, because the internal IP address can change when you delete and re-create an instance.

 Conversely, even if VMs are in the same region, if they are on different networks they must use their external IPs to communicate.